sio/homelab/ansible/README.md

 - Get Let's Encrypt certificate

 ## Implemented roles
-### initrd - Manage initramfs modules
-The role accepts a list of modules as a variable and makes sure all of them are in initramfs.
-No reboot is performed, though.

 ### grub - Manage kernel parameters in Grub defaults

 The role sets kernel parameters in Grub defaults and updates Grub configuration if neccessary.